Soft and Fluffy Sourdough English Muffins Recipe

 Make the Dough:

-In a liquid measuring cup, add the milk, water, and cubed butter.
+1. In a liquid measuring cup, add the milk, water, and cubed butter.
 Heat in the microwave until the butter is just melted and the liquid is warm.
-Cool slightly before adding to the dough.
-(You don’t want the liquid to be hot or boiling, otherwise this can kill the starter)
+Let it cool slightly before adding to the dough (you don’t want the liquid to be hot or boiling, or it can kill the starter).

-Next, add the flour and salt to the liquid and stir until a rough dough forms.
-Be sure to scrape the sides of the bowl for the extra flour.
-You will need to use your hands to incorporate the last bit of the flour into the dough.
-Cover the dough with a damp tea towel, plastic wrap, or my favorite, a reusable shower cap.
-Leave to rest for 30 minutes.
+3. Next, add the flour and salt to the liquid and stir until a rough dough forms.
+Scrape the sides of the bowl to incorporate all the flour.
+You will need to use your hands to incorporate the last bit of flour into the dough.
+Cover the dough with a damp tea towel, plastic wrap, or a reusable shower cap and let it rest for 30 minutes.

-After the dough has rested, knead the dough for 20 seconds by pulling a piece of the edge of the dough, folding it towards the center, and pushing it down with the heel of your hand.
-Repeat for 20 seconds.
+4. After the dough has rested, knead it for 20 seconds by pulling a piece of the edge, folding it toward the center, and pressing it down with the heel of your hand.
+Repeat for 20 seconds on other edges.

 Bulk Rise:

-Cover the bowl and leave in a warm place to bulk ferment until double in size, about 8-10 hours at 70 degrees F. The bulk fermentation can be done overnight.
+1. Cover the bowl and leave in a warm place to bulk ferment until the dough doubles in size, about 8–10 hours at 70°F. The bulk fermentation can be done overnight.
 Otherwise, once the first rise is complete, cover the dough and place it in the fridge to chill overnight.

-The next morning, or when you are ready to shape, remove the dough from the fridge or from the bowl and place it on a lightly floured surface.
-Let the dough rest for 10 minutes.
+2. The next morning, or when ready to shape, remove the dough from the fridge or bowl and place it on a lightly floured surface.
+Let the dough rest for 10 minutes before shaping.

-In the meantime, prepare a cookie sheet by lining it with a piece of parchment paper and generously sprinkling it with cornmeal to prevent the dough from sticking.
+3. Meanwhile, prepare a cookie sheet by lining it with parchment paper and generously sprinkling with cornmeal to prevent sticking.

 Shaping:

-Pat the dough with a floured hand into a rectangle shape that is about 1/2 inch thick.
-Using a 3-inch English muffin ring, cookie cutter, biscuit cutter, or a rimmed drinking glass, cut the dough into 10-12 rounds.
-Place them onto the prepared sheet pan.
+• Pat the dough with a floured hand into a rectangle about 1/2 inch thick.
+Using 3-inch English muffin rings, a cookie cutter, biscuit cutter, or a rimmed drinking glass, cut the dough into 10–12 rounds.
+Place them on the prepared sheet pan.

 Second Rise:

-Once all of the Sourdough English Muffins have been shaped, cover them with a slightly damp tea towel and let them rest until puffy.
-The second rise can take about 1-2 hours, depending on the temperature of your kitchen.
+1. Once all the muffins are shaped, cover with a slightly damp tea towel and let them rise until puffy, about 1–2 hours depending on kitchen temperature.

 Cook:

-Warm a large cast-iron skillet or nonstick skillet over low heat.
-I usually cook 6 at a time since they do not spread very much when they are cooking.
+1. Warm a large cast-iron or nonstick skillet over low heat.
+Cook about 6 muffins at a time, since they don’t spread much.

-Cook on one side for 8-12 minutes, checking the bottoms halfway for even cooking.
-Flip to the other side and continue to cook for another 8-12 minutes.
+2. Cook on one side for 8–12 minutes, checking the bottoms halfway for even browning.
+Flip and cook the other side for another 8–12 minutes.
+The muffins are done when they feel light and the sides spring back when pressed gently.

-Place the Sourdough English Muffins on a wire rack to cool while you cook the second batch.
-Split in half when ready to serve and enjoy!
+3. 10.
+Place the muffins on a wire rack to cool while cooking the second batch.
+Split in half when ready to serve and enjoy.

 How to Store: